Haka in sports: Black Ferns

+Specific hakas

 "Ka Mate"

 The All Blacks are believed to have first performed a choreographed and synchronized version of the "Ka Mate" haka in 1905.

-It is said that this Haka was composed by Te Rauparaha of Ngāti Toa to commemorate his escape from death during an incident in 1810.
+This haka was composed by Te Rauparaha of Ngāti Toa to commemorate his escape from death during an incident in 1810.
 Chased by his enemies, he hid in a food-storage pit under the skirt of a woman.
 He climbed out to find someone standing over him, who, instead of killing Te Rauparaha, turned out to be another chief friendly to him.
 In relief, Te Rauparaha performed this ancient haka, which had been performed all through New Zealand for centuries.
 The story of Te Rauparaha was merely woven into several older stories about this haka, from a rope-hauling chant to beach a 14th-century voyaging waka, a call for unity under one strong leader, and at the end of an erotic wedding-night chant, 'Kikiki Kakaka.'
 Ka Mate is still used today together with 'Toia Mai' to "haul the waka" of visitors onto a marae.